YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 Since "less than" relates two numbers, the questions can be posed systematically according to how many unknows are involved.
 The first set of questions above is for _checking_: we provide concrete numbers and ask if they satisfy the relation.
 The remaining two sets of questions are for _searching_: looking for numbers that satisfy the relation.
-Running the [test](test.ml#L44)  shows that OCanren answers all these questions well, for example, the goal:
+Running the [test](test.ml#L44)  shows that OCanren answers all these questions well.
+For example, the goal:
 ```
 fun q -> ocanren { lt O (S O) & lt (S O) (S(S O)) }
 ```